apitestbase/apitestbase.github.io/index.md

 ---
 # Test what your API *really did*

-**API Test Base** is a free, offline‑first tool for testing APIs and their side effects — across HTTP/REST, message queues (IBM MQ, JMS, AMQP, MQTT), databases, files, and SOAP.
+API Test Base is a free, offline‑first tool for testing APIs **and their side effects** — the records your API writes to a database, the messages it publishes to a queue, the files it creates.

 No account, no cloud.
 You download it and run it on your own machine or in your CI/CD pipeline.
 Test cases are created with a **no‑code / low‑code** UI, so you can be productive in minutes.